christof337/FPANR/tests/README.md

 ## Contributing

-Please send me an email at christophe.pont@univ-perp.Fr if you wish yo contribute
+Please send me an email at christophe.pont@univ-perp.Fr if you wish to contribute

 ## Authors
 * **David Defour** - *Concept and complete scientific work*